-You are a state employee, teacher or political subdivision employee and are age 55 or older (age 60 or older if you are in Plan 2 or hybrid) and have at least five years of service credit; or
+- You are a state employee, teacher or political subdivision employee, are age 55 or older (age 60 or older if you are in Plan 2 or the Hybrid Retirement Plan) and have at least five years of service credit; or

 When creating your estimate follow these steps:

-If you are applying for retirement, include the printout from steps 2 and 4 with your retirement application.
+If you are applying for retirement online, fax the printed pages to VRS at 804-786-9718.
+Otherwise, include the printout from step 4 with your paper retirement application and mail to VRS.
 VRS will use these results to create the Social Security estimate needed to calculate your benefit under the APO based on the age you would like your temporary VRS benefit increase to end.